 A Board Chairman chosen for his ability to facilitate conversations and relationships and an Executive Director who was a leader in the world of marketing with a demonstrated ability to get things done.

-At least one creative relationship with an investment partner who could benefit from contributing to the financial stability of the enterprise to supplement membership fees and other earned revenue, and the ongoing interest and financial support of the City of Vancouver government and the Provincial Government, both important players in the development of the industry and in the delivery of the visitor experience.
-The Bank of British Columbia was located immediately across the street from the location of the new visitor centre, was positioned as British Columbia’s bank, and could benefit from creating connections with new businesses and with people who might become attracted to creating a place for themselves in the community.
+At least one creative relationship with an investment partner who could benefit from contributing to the financial stability of the enterprise to supplement membership fees and other earned revenue, and the ongoing interest and financial support of the City of Vancouver Government and the Government of British Columbia, both important players in the development of the industry and in the delivery of the visitor experience.
+The Bank of British Columbia which was located immediately across the street from the location of the new visitor centre and positioned as British Columbia’s Bank could benefit from creating connections with new businesses and people who might become attracted to creating a place for themselves in the community.